Utah Center for Immigration & Integration

 During its 2021 general session, the Utah Legislature passed H.B.
-404, which created the Utah Immigration Assistance Center.
+404, which created the Utah Center for Immigration & Integration.
 The statute defines its purpose as a one-stop resource for individuals and businesses seeking immigration guidance and information on Utah’s foreign labor rules and regulations.

 Resources For Businesses